cjbutterworth1996/Personality-Based-AI/README.md

 ## Project Scope

-This project will use two different types of pattern recognition methods in all possible combinations with two different approaches to generating fear responses.
-The demo itself will consist of a procedurally generated maze, and 3 types of AI controlled enemies: spiders, clowns, and demons.
-The player will be hooked up to a finger-strap style pulse monitor which will let the AI determine the player's current fear state.
+This project will use two different types of pattern recognition methods in combination with a singular application approach to generating arousal responses.
+The demo itself will consist of a procedurally generated maze and 3 types of AI controlled enemies: spiders, clowns, and demons.
+The player will be hooked up to a finger-strap style pulse monitor which will let the AI determine the player's current arousal/fear state.

+The first pattern recognition method will be reinforcement learning.
+Reinforcement learning teaches AI by programming it to maximize a reward function.
+The second pattern recognition method will be supervised learning, which teaches AI by giving it a default target outcome.
+These two pattern recognition algorithms then iteratively test inputs to determine the best way to achieve their respective objectives.

+Using practice-based research, this artefact will determine which recognition pattern is more effective at producing a higher arousal response in players.

 ## Similar Projects